Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > ## Quality Encodings Vary
 >
-> Although we've used a particular quality encoding system to demonstrate interpretation of
-> read quality, different sequencing machines use different encoding systems.
-This means that,
-> depending on which sequencer you use to generate your data, a `#` may not be an indicator of
-> a poor quality base call.
+> Note that not all sequencing machines use the same encoding for quality.
+So `#` might not always mean 3, a poor quality score.
 >
 > This means it's essential that you know which sequencing platform was
 > used to generate your data, so that you can tell your quality control program which encoding
 > to use.
 If you choose the wrong encoding, you run the risk of throwing away good reads or
 > (even worse) not throwing away bad reads!
 > Nanopore quality encodings are no exception.
-You can read more about the differences with Nanopore sequencing on [EPI2ME - Quality Scores](https://labs.epi2me.io/quality-scores/) if you're interested.
+You can read more about the differences with Nanopore sequencing here: [EPI2ME - Quality Scores](https://labs.epi2me.io/quality-scores/).
 {: .callout}

 > ## N50